Regulated Industries

 A system-level moat around execution-layer infrastructure

 Shrink Software filed its first four foundational provisional applications in January and February 2026, covering the core execution-control architecture.
 Five expansion filings on April 18, 2026 extended the portfolio into adjacent commercial surfaces.
-Together, the nine applications protect a horizontal platform category rather than a single vertical product.
+Two forward-looking filings on May 27, 2026 extend the patent estate to the highest-frequency operational events on a regulated production floor — the shift boundary and the customer order itself — protecting next-generation capabilities currently in development.
+Together, the eleven applications protect a horizontal platform category rather than a single vertical product.

 Patent #1